 For mRNA synthesis from templates with encoded poly(A) tails, the HiScribe T7 ARCA mRNA Synthesis Kit (NEB #E2065) provides an optimized formulation for co-transcriptionally capped transcripts.

 In general, co-transcriptional capping of mRNA with template encoded poly(A) tails or post-transcriptional addition of poly(A) tail is recommended for most applications.
-This approach, using the HiScribe T7 ARCA mRNA Synthesis Kits (NEB #E2060 and #E2065), enables the quick and streamlined production of one or many transcripts with typical yields of ≥20 μg per reaction, totaling ~400-500 μg per kit.
+This approach, using the HiScribe T7 mRNA Kits with CleanCap Reagent AG (NEB #E2080), enables the quick and streamlined production of one or many transcripts with typical yields of ≥90 μg per reaction, totaling ~1.8 mg per kit.

-Post-transcriptional mRNA capping with Vaccinia Capping System is well suited to larger scale synthesis of one or a few mRNAs, and is readily scalable to produce gram-scale quantities and beyond.
+Post-transcriptional mRNA capping with Faustovirus Capping Enzyme or Vaccinia Capping System is well suited to larger scale synthesis of one or a few mRNAs, and is readily scalable to produce gram-scale quantities and beyond.
 Reagents for in vitro synthesis of mRNA are available in kit form or as separate components to enable research and large-scale production.